Penalties can be appealed.

 - If you have submitted a post-assessment request, you must request an abatement.

-- When your settlement is requested, you must also submit a Form DR-1.
+- When your settlement is requested, you must also submit a Form DR-1: Office of Appeals Form.

 Generally, penalties imposed for the late filing of a return (G.L. c.
 62C, § 33(a)) or the late payment of tax (G.L. c.
 62C, § 33(b)) may be waived or abated, in whole or in part, if you can demonstrate that the failure to timely file your return or to pay your tax was due to reasonable cause and not willful neglect.